jeffreytsaw/jeffreytsaw.github.io/college.md

 **Major**: I came in restricted undeclared engineering and had really no idea what I wanted to do.
 At first I wanted to do Materials Science and Engineering, but decided it wasn't for me after the intro course.
 In the end, I thought the upper level ECE courses looked the most interesting, so I applied at the end of freshmen year, and luckily, they let everyone who apply transfer to ECE that year.

 **Goals:** My goals changed a lot through my first 3 years at CMU.
 I've gone from wanting to do MatSci research to working as a software engineer, to working as a hardware design engineer.
-Now, my interest has shifted to ML, especially deep reinforcement learning, and my plan is is to try and pursue a PhD in CS focusing on deep learning and robotics.
+Now, my interest has shifted to ML, especially deep learning.
+My goal is just to find work that inspires me.

 **☆**: courses that really stood out to me and, in my opinion, are genuinely worth taking.